HChristopherNaoyuki/HChristopherNaoyuki/README.md

 ## Support My Work

-If you find my projects helpful and would like to support me, you can make a donation in Bitcoin - Bitcoin Native Segwit:
+If you find my projects helpful and would like to support me, you can make a donation in Bitcoin.

-💰 Donations welcome: `bc1qssyczsfm70qjglpjzhcxpyl5xdafwwlyhucn6u`
+💰 Donations welcome.
+Bitcoin Native Segwit: `bc1qssyczsfm70qjglpjzhcxpyl5xdafwwlyhucn6u`

 Thank you for your support!